A career in finance can be pretty lucrative. Statistics show that Entry Level Financial Analysts can earn anywhere from $45K up to $82K in US alone!

-Our Udemy Courses have helped over 3,000 students to gain insight knowledge into the financial world.
+Our Udemy Courses have helped 3,500+ students to gain insightful knowledge into the financial industry.

 In today's world where financial information is everywhere, it is very easy to confuse noise for good financial insights.

-Through this course you will gain a deep understanding of how organizations work.
-By acquiring the skills of the analyst you will be able to independently analyze companies, without having to listen to news and noise.
+Through this course you will gain a deep understanding of how financial organizations work.

 My name is Gennaro Cuofano.
 I will be your instructor.
 Let me tell you a little bit about myself first.
 I have been trained as lawyer, although I loved business and finance ever since I was sixteen years old.

 That is why as soon as finished law school I flew to Washington D.C. where I was a business journalist.

 After few months I was back in Europe, where I was italian correspondent and also joined a full-time international MBA, with concentration in corporate finance.
 I completed my studies in San Diego, California at USD.

 During my stay in California I worked as consultant for a multinational company based in San Diego.
 Then, as soon as finished my MBA (one day after) I already secured a job as financial operations analyst, for a real estate investment firm.

 After one year I was promoted as financial analyst, and then assistant controller.
 This last experience gave me a lot of exposure the real life business situations.

 After three years in California, working in the financial field, I then resigned from my position to start my own business.
 That is why by the end of 2015 I created an online community, "The Four-Week MBA," which purpose is to create and share useful resources for people, which want to undertake a career in business and finance.